gabenespoli/getFolder/README.md

 # getFolder
-A python script that returns a path using keywords.
-Can be used to cd and ls.
+Get folder paths using user-defined keywords.
+Can be used to cd and ls in terminal.

 ## Setup
 - Create a config file like the example included in this repo (config.txt).
 The config file lists keywords and associated paths.
 One keyword/path per line, separated by a comma.